jxxcarlson/elm-blackbox/README.md

 Commands:

    :help             help
-   :get FILE         load FILE into memory, apply BlackBox.transform to it :show             show contents of memory
+   :get FILE         load FILE into memory, apply Blackbox.transform to it :show             show contents of memory
    :head             first five lines of memory
    :tail             last five lines of memory
-   :mem              apply BlackBox.transform to the contents of memory
+   :mem              apply Blackbox.transform to the contents of memory

    STRING            apply BlackBox.transform to STRING